 Our flange rain gun sprinkler models irrigate large acreage of horticulture, fruit, corn, wheat, barley, canola, and potato crops.
 Every flange rain gun sprinkler in Kenya by Grekkon Limited is from 1-1/2” to 2” inlet diameter size.

 - Nozzle sizes.
 12mm, 16mm, 18mm, and 20mm

 - The diameter of spray.
 35M to 40M for the 1-1/2” and 40M to 60M for the 2”

 - Discharge volume.
 15 cubic to 30 cubic for the 1-1/2” and 20 cubic to 45 cubic per hour

-Note that the diameter of spray and discharge volume is a factor of the nozzle size and pump capacity (engine size, pressure rating, and discharge rate)
+Note that the diameter of spray and discharge volume is a factor of the nozzle size and diesel or electric pump capacity (engine/ motor size, pressure rating, and discharge rate)

 How much is a flange rain gun in Kenya?

 - 2” is Kes 65,000

 This cost is inclusive of the steel tripod stand

 How to work with flange rain gun requirements